Music Career Finder

 Career Path

-“In my senior year of college, I had two different religious school music teaching jobs,” he says.
+“In my senior year of college, I had two different religious school music teaching jobs,” he said.
 “Also, as a senior, I must have interviewed at least twenty local Cantors.
 (I was lucky because I was living in New Jersey.)
 I cold-called a lot of different synagogues asking to speak with the Cantors and learn more about the profession.”

 Experience & Skills